naninovel/docs/docs/guide/naninovel-scripts.md

 5. Open a folder with naninovel scripts (opening a single file won't activate the extension)

 ::: warn
 Atom v1.46 is the only supported version at the moment.
 The extension won't work with newer versions.
 You can download v1.46 installer on the GitHub [release page](https://github.com/atom/atom/releases/tag/v1.46.0).
+Make sure to disable auto-update to prevent installing new versions.
 :::

 Check the following video tutorial on activating and using the extension.